Apollo Theater Oral History Project

 CCOH is deeply grateful to Steve Rowland, award-winning radio producer and president of CultureWorks, and Brent Hayes Edwards, Professor of English and Comparative Literature and author of The Practice of Diaspora: Literature, Translation and Internationalism for conducting the majority of the interviews.
 Gustavo Azendha, Karald Kisiedu and Jennella Young, our project coordinator, also contributed interviews for the project.

-The Columbia Center for New Media Teaching and Learning contributed 22 hours of videography for the project, and the interviews produced by them will be used in online courses by Columbia faculty and students.
-Read about new developmentsw and teaching tools here, where the finished project will also be debuted.
-The interviews were also used in a traveling exhibit developed by the Smithsonian Museum, and will form part of a new documentary.
+The Columbia Center for Teaching and Learning contributed 22 hours of videography for the project, and the interviews they produced will be used in online courses by Columbia faculty and students.
+The Smithsonian Museum also used the interviews in a traveling exhibition.

 The Apollo Theater Foundation was generously supported by the Edward and Leslye Phillips Family Foundation, the Rockefeller Foundation and the New York Community Trust to undertake the project.
 The majority of the interviews will become available to the public in late 2011.

 For more information about the Apollo Theater Archive Project, the Smithsonian Museum's touring exhibit Ain't Nothing Like the Real Thing: How the Apollo Theater Shaped American Entertainment, publications, and the Apollo Theater's current programs, click here.